tknapen/decode_encode/README.md

 This repo contains code to optimally decode stimulus features from a previously fit encoding model.

 The first use-case is for the reconstruction of visual images from brain activations after population receptive field mapping of these voxels.
+For example, this is a movie of a bar stimulus traversal, decoded from V2.

 ![barpass image](dec/img/barpass.gif)